What Is MBA Accreditation?

 Accreditation Level Process

-Institutions prepare for the self-study phase by identifying the agency from which they will seek accreditation.
-School officials then perform a thorough self-assessment, evaluating the institution's performance against that agency's published standards.
+Level 2: Self-Study School officials then perform a thorough self-assessment, evaluating the institution's performance against that agency's published standards.

-If the accrediting application was successful, the school or program becomes accredited.
-Accreditation involves a recertification process, in which the school or program must display a continued commitment to high standards to retain its accreditation standing.
+Level 6: Monitoring Accreditation involves a recertification process, in which the school or program must display a continued commitment to high standards to retain its accreditation standing.
+Recertification cycles vary among agencies but range from a few years to a decade in length.

 Source: CHEA